-Rich, creamy, and effortlessly elegant, this strawberry panna cotta is a simple yet luxurious dessert.
-Made with a blend of heavy cream and milk, lightly sweetened and infused with vanilla, it pairs beautifully with fresh or frozen strawberries.
+Rich and creamy, this strawberry panna cotta is a simple yet luxurious dessert.
+Made with a blend of heavy cream and milk, lightly sweetened and infused with vanilla, it pairs beautifully with fresh or frozen strawberries (or other berries).
 The classic version uses sugar, but it can easily be made sugar-free.
 Best of all, this silky panna cotta is an easy make-ahead dessert for get togethers and holiday celebrations.

 Instead of the traditional Italian classic molded version (which can be tricky to un-mold), this strawberry panna cotta recipe (cooked cream in Italian) is served in glasses for an easier, no-fuss approach.
 The result?
 A creamy, elegant dessert with no stress about perfect plating.
 It's a lovely choice for holiday gatherings, special occasions, or simply when you need a sweet treat during the week.